 Traditional German Festivities

-One of the reasons Oma shares with you authentic, traditional, German recipes for homemade menus, drinks, and desserts to compliment German festivities.
-Furthermore, Oma will provide you also with some tips and ideas how to decorate.
-Instructions for traditional arts & crafts projects also for children included.
-You might get an understanding of Mardi Gras in Germany, and what it is all about.
+One of the reasons Oma wants to share with you authentic German recipes for homemade food is to show you how to complement German celebrations.
+Furthermore, Oma will provide you also with some tips and ideas on how to decorate.
+Instructions for traditional arts & crafts projects even for children included.
+You might get an understanding of Mardi Gras “Fasching” in Germany, and what it is all about.
 Maybe you want to take on a new tradition for your child’s First Day in School with a school cone.
 Find out what beer to serve best for Oktoberfest and what music to listen too.

 You would be surprised to learn how many of the traditional German festivities are imported by German immigrants and celebrated by Americans.
 Besides, of the Christmas tree and the Easter bunny, there is, of course, Oktoberfest to mention a few.